 Copyright Books n Boots 2020.
 All rights reserved

-Books n Boots is a registered charity.
+Books n Boots is a registered charity with DGR 1 status.
 All gift donations are tax-deductible

 Books n Boots Inc is committed to providing quality services to you and this policy outlines our ongoing obligations to you in respect of how we manage your Personal Information.